 For many years, extensive national resources have been devoted to basic biomedical (bench) and clinical (human subject) research; however, significant barriers continue to exist in moving knowledge bi-directionally between basic research, clinical research, and applications to improve health outcomes in individuals and the community.
 These barriers make it difficult to efficiently and effectively translate new knowledge into improved patient care.

-To remedy these problems, Translational Science is emerging as an academic and scientific discipline.
+To remedy these problems, Translational Science has emerged as an academic and scientific discipline.
 Translational Science (TS) is a scientific discipline that investigates methods to move discovery more efficiently and effectively into application.
 TS investigators must respond, interact, facilitate change, and conduct research within and among varied organizational behaviors, structures, and cultures.
 TS conducts rigorous studies that close the knowledge gaps between different levels of the research process – the basic science laboratory, clinical research discoveries, and application of these research findings toward disease prevention and management, and strategies to improve human, community, and global health.
-Translational research is often defined at two levels: (T1) Applying and advancing research-generated discoveries in the laboratory to research trials in human subjects; and (T2) Research that promotes the adoption of best practices in clinical practice settings and the community and policy development.